Long Beach Charters FAQ

 Regulations and catch limits for the sport fishery are generally stable from year to year, though changes occur as the Department of Fisheries and Oceans (DFO) adjusts their fisheries management plan.
 Areas may be closed to certain species, or opened from previous closures, and retention limits may be adjusted.
 DFO's goal, to which Long Beach Charters is strongly committed, is a sustainable fishery which continues and grows for the enjoyment of future generations.

 Regulations are normally released in March of each year.
-As soon as they become available, we post them on our newsletter page.

 What type of boats do you fish from?

 Our 24-foot cabin cruisers meet Canadian Coast Guard regulations and are fully equipped with downriggers and the latest hot fishing gear.
 They have cabin heat, a head (toilet), and comfortable bunks if you wish to rest.
 Our full-body cruiser suits will keep you warm and comfortable.

 On a fishing charter we normally take one party (up to four people), along with your guide/skipper.
 We mount two downriggers per boat, and fish two lines when trolling or three when mooching or jigging.

 How do I book a trip or stay?

 Just get in touch with Long Beach Charters and our friendly staff will answer your questions and arrange a booking.